 Skip to content

-This privacy policy (“Policy“) sets out how we collect, use, disclose and protect the Personal Information of:
+This privacy policy and Collection Notice (“Policy“) sets out how we collect, use, disclose and protect the Personal Information of:

 A. Customers (see Section A); and